pygame/pygame/docs/reST/ref/joystick.rst

 .. function:: get_init

-   | :sl:`true if the joystick module is initialized`
+   | :sl:`Returns True if the joystick module is initialized.`
    | :sg:`get_init() -> bool`

    Test if the ``pygame.joystick.init()`` function has been called.